pyodide/pyodide/docs/project/deprecation-timeline.md

 - The methods `PyProxy.supportsHas`, `PyProxy.isCallable`, etc will be removed.

+- Support for the `homedir` argument will be removed in favor of `env: {HOME: "/the/home/directory"}`.

 ## 0.24.0

 - The `messageCallback` and `errorCallback` argument to `loadPackage` and